ntwalibas/blog/_drafts/2023-10-05-introduction-to-zero-noise-extrapolation.md

 gate being applied to the initial state $\ket{\bar{0}}\bra{\bar{0}}$.

-The operation $U$ is ideal, there are exactly zero errors that occured after it completes.
+The operation $U$ is ideal, there are exactly zero errors that occured after it completed.
 Let's denote the final state as:

 {% katexmm %}
 $$